webpigeon/ce708/crypt_lab/readme.md

 ## What's in the folder:
 * origin.txt
+* origin_rot.txt - a subituited version of the origin of speicies (only lowercase letters have been encrypted)
 * python_crypt.py - function signatures for the lab

 ### Tools for testing your code